DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/itemView/itemView.md

 ---
 ---
 ##### shortDescription
-Configures the file and folder view.
+Configures the file and directory view.

 ---